Allyson Felix launches a child care initiative for athlete moms

 "In track and field, the culture around pregnancy was silence.
 Athletes would either hide pregnancies to secure new contracts, or their contracts were in place were put on hold almost like they had an injury," she said.

-Felix spoke out against Nike when the company, her now former sponsor, refused to pay her while she was on maternity leave.
+Felix spoke out against Nike when the company, her sponsor at the time, refused to pay her while she was on maternity leave.
 That protest led to changes in the maternity policy for athletes not only at Nike but at other athletic apparel companies, as well.

 "I felt like I was being used in multiple marketing campaigns to tell women and girls that they could do anything when internally I was having such a hardship," Felix explained.